 Meperidine is a prime example of this problem.
 This is a commonly used narcotic in anesthesiology and other settings including the ICU and its half-life is approximately 3 hours. katawatches.com

 It is hepatically metabolized to normeperidine (half-life of 15 to 20 hours), which can build up in the face of renal impairment and promote seizure activity when it reaches high enough concentrations.
 These seizures are not reversed by naloxone, which is usually used to reverse the deleterious effects of most narcotics.
-The liver plays an important role in the drug metabolism.
+The liver plays an important role in drug metabolism. chopard replica watches swiss movement

-Morphine is another very commonly used narcotic in the ICU that is metabolized to two active metabolites, 3- and 6-glucuronides.
+Morphine is another very commonly used narcotic in ICU that metabolized to two active metabolites, 3- and 6-glucuronides.
 The half-life of morphine is usually 2 to 3 hours.
 The 3-glucuronide is not active as an analgesic but does cause sedation and can precipitate seizures.

 The 6-glucuronide is active an analgesic, in fact, more than morphine itself.
 Both of these metabolites are dependent on renal excretion and may build up in critically ill patients with renal insufficiency, leading to prolonged sedation and/or respiratory depression or possibly seizures like normeperidine.

 Benzodiazepines are very commonly used in the ICU for sedation, to assist with mechanical ventilation, and to provide anxiolysis during painful procedures and critical illness.
 Many of the drugs in this class are hydroxylated to active metabolites, including midazolam and diazepam.